hledger-ui - robust, friendly plain text accounting (TUI version)

 Transactions affecting this account's subaccounts will be included in

-the register if the accounts screen is in tree mode, or if it's in flat
+the register if the accounts screen is in tree mode, or if it's in list

 mode but this account has subaccounts which are not shown due to a depth